The Journey to Building a Fine Art Digital Gallery

 The Opportunity

-Back in February of 2026, I acquired a large number (300 or so) of new secondary market fine art prints from a retired framer.
-These are very nice prints in mint or near mint condition, never framed, from major fine art publishers.
-Additional, the person that sold me the prints (son of the frame shop owner) wanted to consign with me for a few dozen of the higher end prints that were not included.
+Back in February 2026, I acquired around 300 secondary market fine art prints from a retired framer.
+These prints are in mint or near-mint condition and have never been framed.
+They come from major fine art publishers.
+The seller, the son of the frame shop owner, also wanted to consign a few dozen higher-end prints that weren't included in the initial purchase.

-After my wife and daughter picked the prints they liked (right?...had to let them do that), I started off posting these to eBay.
-I did sell a handful which recouped the initial cost of the prints, but I really did not want to pay the 15% transaction fees and REALLY wanted to promote my own SecondMoonshot brand by creating an online digital second market fine art gallery at a national level.
+After my wife and daughter picked the prints they liked (I had to let them have their fun, right?), I started posting them on eBay.
+I sold a handful, which helped recoup the initial cost, but I wasn't keen on paying the 15% transaction fees.
+More importantly, I wanted to promote my own brand, SecondMoonshot, by creating an online digital second market fine art gallery at a national level.

-I run our web site and eCommerce on the Wix platform and really like it.
-I have a technical background being a software developer back in the golden age, so figured I could crack the code to get my products showing up on Google searches.
-I wasn't picky to have them at the top or the bottom, thinking that serious buyers will look through multiple pages as long s the pages provided relevant listings.
-On top of this, I didn't want to pay anyone to "improve my SEO" as I literally get hundreds of junk emails a week on groups telling me how crappy my rankings were, I am a reasonably smart person, why can't I figure this out on my own?
+I manage our website and eCommerce on the Wix platform, which I really like.
+With my technical background as a former software developer, I figured I could figure out how to get my products showing up in Google searches.
+I wasn't too picky about being at the top or bottom of the search results; I believed serious buyers would look through multiple pages as long as the listings were relevant.
+Plus, I didn't want to pay anyone to "improve my SEO."
+I received countless junk emails telling me how terrible my rankings were.
+I thought, "I'm a reasonably smart person; why can't I figure this out on my own?"

 The Plan 1.0

-Of course, the first thing I did was ask Gemini AI "How do I do this" and it came up with some good ideas that I printed out and called it my "Fine Art Marketing Plan".
-While there really were many good ideas in this, I wanted to focus on game changers but these primarily came from the generated marketing plan.
-So the key components of the plan started to form something like this:
+Naturally, the first thing I did was ask Gemini AI, "How do I do this?"
+It provided some great ideas that I printed out and dubbed my "Fine Art Marketing Plan."
+While there were many good ideas, I wanted to focus on game changers.
+The key components of the plan started to take shape like this:

-Create a compelling product listing process with high-res photos, great descriptions, solid meta descriptions, etc.
+Develop a compelling product listing process with high-resolution photos, engaging descriptions, and solid meta descriptions.

 Integrate the product catalog with Google Merchant Center and Facebook Commerce Center.

-As it turns out, 90% of all the work (and I am talking solid weeks of it) were focused on just #3 and integration.
-Lets delve a little deeper into each part of this.
-You can follow along in production as well by looking at the live landing page and product listings: https://www.secondmoonshot.com/fine-art:
+As it turns out, 90% of the work (and I mean solid weeks of it) focused on just #3 and the integration.
+Let's delve a little deeper into each part of this.
+You can follow along in production as well by checking out the live landing page and product listings: SecondMoonshot Fine Art Gallery.

-Create a solid Fine Art landing page which includes links to artist bios, a scrollable gallery, and the trust that we provide.
-I used some quality photos of some of the best art on the page and also promoted Gemini AI to help wordsmith the writing to get a polished professional look.
-So with not much work, we ended with something like this which worked for our first rollout:
+I started by creating a solid Fine Art landing page.
+This page includes links to artist bios, a scrollable gallery, and the trust we provide.
+I used quality photos of some of the best art on the page and enlisted Gemini AI to help polish the writing for a professional look.
+With minimal effort, we ended up with something like this, which worked well for our first rollout:

-Create a listing "process" which enforces the trust factor, with enhanced SEO-optimized titles and description - you will see I used AI for a large part of this, but mostly for grammar and templates and not for original content.
+Next, I developed a listing process that enforced the trust factor, complete with enhanced SEO-optimized titles and descriptions.
+I utilized AI primarily for grammar and templates, not for original content.

-Document each piece of art and condition with a formal signed Condition Report including art details, any issues, a final condition determination (Mint, Near Mint, Excellent, Very Good, Good, Poor).
-AI generated the initial template which I then added addition key condition criteria.
+I documented each piece of art and its condition with a formal signed Condition Report.
+This included art details, any issues, and a final condition determination (Mint, Near Mint, Excellent, Very Good, Good, Poor).
+AI generated the initial template, which I then enhanced with additional key condition criteria.
 It's solid.

-The listing description really needed to be detailed.
+The listing description needed to be detailed.
 This is where AI really shined for me as an aid.
-I created a robust AI request feeding it all the information about the limited edition print and it generated me an awesome listing description with artist bio, art details, technical details, etc.
+I created a robust AI request, feeding it all the information about the limited edition print, and it generated an awesome listing description with artist bio, art details, technical details, and more.

-For each listing, I took the time to go into the SEO settings and ensure all the Meta Descriptions had goof focused content (as generated by AI) and that picture show up properly oriented by resizing them for the Social Share tab.
-That way when I send a link to someone and it expands in a text message or share post, its relevant, proper picture, and compelling meta description.
+For each listing, I took the time to go into the SEO settings and ensure all the Meta Descriptions had focused content (as generated by AI).
+I also made sure the pictures were properly oriented by resizing them for the Social Share tab.
+This way, when I send a link to someone, it expands in a text message or share post with relevant images and compelling meta descriptions.

 Ron Parker: Gliding Swan Print | 467/650 | Mint Never Framed